 Possession of Marijuana Under 20 Grams

 Update: Effective on 7/1/19, the State Hemp Program (2019 CS/CS/SB 1020) took effect.
-Now that hemp is legal under Florida law, criminal defense attorneys are fighting marijuana / cannabis cases more aggressively.
+Now that hemp is legal under Florida law, criminal defense attorneys are filing motion motions to dismiss marijuana / cannabis cases.

 Prosecutors are dropping charges because of bigger problems with the sniff / smell search, presumptive roadside tests for probable cause, or evidentiary problems with proving the THC level of the cannabis or marijuana (to distinguish it from legal hemp).